PolyMapi/docs/docRTK.md

 ### Firmware limitations

+Due to a lack of time and previous experience, we were unfortunalty not able to finish setting up the firmware.
+We made a [repository](https://github.com/PolyMapi/sourceRTK) dedicated to our firmware testing.
+In the end, we were left with a modified version of SparkFun's RTK Surveyors firmware.
+T

+he RTK Surveyor is a device made by Sparkfun that not only is an RTK rover but uses the same modules (ZED-F9P and ESP32).
+The RTK Surveyor does more than we need (WIFI support, RTK base, ...) so we would need to clear out the code a little but we are confident that with a couple of extra weeks dedicated to RTK, we could have made it work.

 ## Smartphone

 We have written an Android prototype (see main repport) that can use the RTKs high accuracy.
 In order to use RTK on your smartphone, here are a few steps you need to follow.